 Everyone Has a Little Book in Them…

-So advised Christopher Hitchens, the late English philosopher, wit and all-round bon vivant.
-But it seems that I’m not the only one ignoring his counsel.
-Since bringing my own book The Wrong Way Round out, many people have got in touch to ask me how they can get their own masterpieces into print, rightly figuring out that if, I could manage it, then it really can’t be that hard.
+So said Christopher Hitchens, the late English philosopher, wit and all-round bon vivant.
+But it seems that I’m not the only one ignoring his counsel - since bringing my own book The Wrong Way Round out, many people have got in touch to ask me how they can get their own masterpieces into print, rightly figuring out that if I could manage it, then it really can’t be that hard.

 The Good Old Days

-Had you asked me this question a decade or so ago, I would have replied that you needed to find a publisher who thought that your book could sell, and do so well enough to both recoup their printing costs and return a decent profit to split between the both of you.
-I would have added a warning to brace yourself as, being a new author, the vast majority of publishers would either reject your manuscript or more likely just not reply at all, no matter how damn good the content.
+Had you asked me this question a decade or so ago, I would have replied that you needed to find a publisher who thought that your book could sell, and do so well enough to both recoup their printing costs and return a decent profit to split between the two of you.
+I would have added a warning to brace yourself as, being a new author, the vast majority of publishers would either reject your manuscript or, more likely, just not reply at all, no matter how damn good it was.

-If you were lucky enough to find an interested publisher, the good news was that they would edit and proofread your work, commission a nice cover, and do everything else necessary to turn it into a proper grown-up looking book.
+If you were lucky enough to find an interested publisher, the good news was that they would then edit and proofread your work, commission a nice cover, and do everything else necessary to turn it into a proper grown-up looking book.
 They would then organise and pay for an initial print run, market it, and get the thing into bookstores.
-In return however, they’d demand a healthy cut of the revenue of each and every book sold.
-Forever.
-Plus you’d be obliged to sign over a bunch of rights to them, effectively handing over ownership of your book and anything else derived from it in the future, including that nice little TV mini-series you’d been fantasising about.
+However, in return they’d demand a nice healthy cut of the revenue of each and every book sold, forever.
+Plus you’d be obliged to sign over a bunch of rights to them, effectively handing over ownership of your book and anything else derived from it in the future, including that nice little Netflix mini-series you’d been fantasising about.

 New Brooms

-But all that has changed thanks to a big shake-up in the publishing industry that means doing it yourself is now a viable and an attractive option.
+But all that has changed now thanks to a big shake-up in the publishing industry that has made doing it yourself a much more viable and attractive option.

-Firstly, advances in technology have eliminated the need for some of the services that publishers have traditionally provided.
-The real game changer here has been print runs.
-In the past, you’d be obliged to order at least a few hundred copies from the printer in order to make it economically viable for them to churn them out.
-That was an especially unattractive proposition for the first print run when you had yet to sell a single copy.
-So it meant that having a publisher to stump up the cash until you’d made some sales was an especially attractive proposition.
-But new fangled machines and automation now mean that it’s perfectly feasible to print just one copy at a time.
-And in any case, people are increasingly choosing to read their books digitally rather than physically, eliminating printing altogether.
+Firstly, advances in technology have eliminated the need for print runs.
+In the past, you’d be obliged to order at least a few hundred copies from the printer in order to make it economically viable to churn them out.
+This was an especially unattractive proposition when you had yet to sell a single copy, meaning that having a publisher to stump up the cash was an absolute lifesaver.
+But newfangled machines and automation mean that it’s now perfectly feasible to print just a copy or two on-demand (plus of course people are increasingly choosing to read their books digitally rather than physically).

-Second, a bunch of specialist companies and freelancers now offer all the services you do still need to get into print that were previously the preserve of publishers.
+Secondly, a bunch of specialist companies and freelancers now offer all the services you need to get into print that were previously the preserve of publishers.
 And they do so in return for a one-off fee rather than a life-long cut of your sales.
-This means you no longer need to rely on a publisher for proof reading, editing, designing a cover, or getting your book in the right format for printing.
+This means you no longer need a publisher for tasks such as proofreading, editing, formatting and cover design.

-Third, you also no longer need a publisher to get your book into a bookstore, be it a bricks-and-mortar or an online one.
-That’s because such stores increasingly source their books from a couple of global distributors.
-And these distributors now have online platforms that allow individual authors to upload and publish their work, so no need to go via a publisher.
-Best of all, these same distributors will also do the printing for you, meaning you can keep everything under one roof.
+Thirdly, you also no longer need a publisher to get your book into a bookstore, be it a bricks-and-mortar or an online one.
+That’s because such stores increasingly source their books from a couple of global distributors and these distributors now have online platforms that allow individual authors to upload their works, with the distributors then just printing copies when bookstores order them.

-All this means that now it’s not only much more feasible, but also much more financially attractive, to self-publish, especially when you remember that it also means keeping all the rights to your work.
-Finally, as self-publishing has become increasingly commonplace, so any stigma associating it with vanity publishing (i.e. paying a publisher to put out your work) has largely faded away.
-Plenty of famous authors have cut the chord with their old publishers and started going it alone, and plenty of new ones now never see the need to have a publisher in the first place.
+Finally, as self-publishing has become increasingly commonplace thanks to the above, so the previous stigma associating it with vanity publishing (i.e. paying a publisher to put out your work) has faded away.
+Plenty of famous authors have now cut the chord with their publishers to go it alone, and many new ones never even think of getting one in the first place.

 The Right Way Round

 So how do you actually self-publish in practice?
-Well, here’s how I did it for The Wrong Way Round:
+Here’s how I did it for my book, The Wrong Way Round.

 Proofing the Pudding

-Once I’d finished writing the thing, first on my agenda was to get it proof read - in other words to weed out the remaining typos and grammatical errors that were inevitably still buried in the text, even after what felt like a few hundred read throughs - and edited - that is checked for the quality, flow, and coherence of the writing.
-A simple web search brought up a bunch of outfits offering such services and, after having a look through their offerings and reviews, I settled on a company called 1106 Design.
-I’m pleased to say they did a sterling job, but I’m sure there are also a lot of other fine outfits out there.
+Once I’d completed the not insignificant task of writing the thing, first on my list was to get it proofread - that’s weeding out the typos and grammatical errors that are inevitably still buried in a text even after all your read-throughs - and also edited - checking the quality, flow, and coherence of the writing.
+A simple web search brought up a bunch of outfits offering such services and, after looking through their offerings and reviews, I settled on a company called 1106 Design.
+I’m pleased to say that they did a sterling job.
+Of course there are also plenty of other companies and freelancers out there who I’m sure would do an equally good one.

 Laying it Out